primefaces/primefaces/primefaces-showcase/README.md

 ## Prebuilt WAR

-For a full list of the available downloads, please visit the [download page](http://www.primefaces.org/downloads).
-Scroll down to showcase for WAR file link.
+The showcase can be downloaded from [Maven](https://repo.maven.apache.org/maven2/org/primefaces/primefaces-showcase) or via the [PrimeFaces download page](http://www.primefaces.org/downloads) (scroll down to showcase for WAR file link)

 ## Build from sources (for a EE Application Server)